burlachenkok/exploring-python3/python3-note.md

 In Python, any object may be used in any context until it is used in a way that it does not support.
 In this latter case the [AttributeError]( https://docs.python.org/3/library/exceptions.html#AttributeError) will be raised.

 If you define your classes in Python and you want the objects of your class can be used in specific language construction (like) iteration you should support **protocol**.
-Next we will go through main protocols:
+Next, we will go through the main protocols:

 * **Container protocol.** Built-in container types in Python tuple, list, str, dict, set, range, and bytes all support `in`, and `not in` operations for them.
 The support of `in` and `not in` is known as container protocol.
 For your types, you should define